cppalliance/safe-cpp/proposal/draft.md

 Hello world - 🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥
 ```

 We spawn ten threads which append a fire emoji to a shared string.
-The string is stored in an `std2::mutex` which is owned by an `arc`, which stands for "atomic reference count."
+The string is stored in a `std2::mutex` which is owned by an `arc`, which stands for "atomic reference count."
 The `arc` provides _shared ownership_ of the data.
 The `mutex` provides _shared access_ to it.
 C++ programmers often think that `std::shared_ptr` pointer provides safe shared access to objects.
 It does not.
 It only provides shared ownership.

 `arc`'s accessor `operator->` returns const-qualified borrows to the owned data.
 You can't mutate through most const-qualified types.
 You can only mutate through const-qualified types that encapsulate `unsafe_cell`, such as `cell`, `ref_cell`, `mutex` and `shared_mutex`.
 This is how [interior mutability](#interior-mutability) implements shared mutable access.
 The safe standard library provides `mutex` and `shared_mutex` which satisfy the [`send` and `sync`](#send-and-sync) interfaces.
 Only types satisfying `send` may be copied through the `std2::thread` constructor.

 Inside the worker thread, we `lock` the mutex to initialize a lock guard object.
-The lock guard is an RAII type: on its construction the mutex is locked and on its destruction the mutex is unlocked.
+The lock guard is a RAII type: on its construction the mutex is locked and on its destruction the mutex is unlocked.
 We call `borrow` on the lock guard to gain a mutable borrow to the string it contains.
 It's only correct to use the reference while the lock guard is in scope, that is, while the thread has the mutex locked.
 Now we have exclusive access to the string inside the mutex and append the fire emoji without risking a data race.

-But the thread safety isn't yet demonstrated: the claim isn't that we _can_ write thread safe software; the claim is that it's _ill-formed_ to write thread unsafe software.
+But the thread safety isn't yet demonstrated: the claim isn't that we _can_ write thread-safe software; the claim is that it's _ill-formed_ to write thread unsafe software.

 Let's sabotage our own design.
 Uncomment the `drp lock_guard` line.
 The lock guard is destroyed and unlocks the mutex.
 The next statement prints the string outside of the mutex, which is a data race, because one of the other nine threads may at that instant be appending to the string.